gilzim/fibn/README.md

 ```
 The above script must use **2** Gpus.

-Training a FiBN CLEVR model should take ~20 hours on an average GPU.
+Training a FiBN CLEVR model should take ~20 hours on 2 average GPUs.

 ### Running models
 Any script/command must use only **1** GPU